D5015, 5015, 24015

 The winter timetable commencing November 2nd found D5015/16/18/19 taking over some of the local workings out of Euston.

-D5015 was noted at Derby Works during February.
+D5015 was noted at Derby Works during January & February with collision damage to the No.1 cab (see image below).

 D5015 was noted at Derby Works from July through November.